-A fundamental challenge is however the commercial purpose behind most established social media platforms (Langlois & Elmer, 2013), limiting the scholarly use to those rare situations when data collected for commercial purposes can help answering a particular research question being pursued.
-In order to advance or even disrupt entrepreneurship research through use of social media, there is arguably a need for a different approach that takes into account some fundamental differences between commercial and academic research (Fiske & Hauser, 2014).
+A fundamental challenge is, however, the commercial purpose behind most established social media platforms (Langlois and Elmer, 2013), limiting the scholarly use to those rare situations when data collected for commercial purposes can help answering a particular research question being pursued.
+In order to advance or even disrupt entrepreneurship research through use of social media, there is arguably a need for a different approach that takes into account some fundamental differences between commercial and academic research (Fiske and Hauser, 2014).
 Therefore, the purpose of this article is to explore a novel approach where a research purpose is allowed to fully inform the design and development of a social media platform being used to collect research data.
 More specifically, this entails researchers designing and deciding on all those laws and regulations that govern the underlying logic of the user communication taking place online in a social media platform.
-The case will be made that this new approach opens up for constructing a techno-social online world that is optimized on ability to capture causal mechanisms of interest to social scientists rather than on commercial utility for the toolmaker (cf. Langlois & Elmer, 2013, p.10).
-Such an approach is here labeled a 'scientific social media' (SSM) approach, defined as social media platforms optimized for social science and used primarily for data collection and analysis.
+The case will be made that this new approach opens up for constructing a techno-social online world that is optimized on ability to capture causal mechanisms of interest to social scientists rather than on commercial utility for the toolmaker (cf. Langlois and Elmer, 2013, p.10).
+Such an approach is here labeled a 'scientific social media' (SSM) approach, defined as social media platforms optimized for social science purposes and used primarily for data collection and analysis.

 A case study method is applied in order to fulfil the purpose here by attempting to draw from a recent SSM endeavor and discuss its broader implications for entrepreneurship research.
 The development process and current functionality of an SSM platform called LoopMe is described.
-While not the first SSM platform ever built (see for example Garaizar & Reips, 2014), LoopMe is most likely the first SSM platform designed, built and broadly used specifically for entrepreneurship research purposes.
+While not the first attempt to build an SSM platform (see for example Garaizar and Reips, 2014), LoopMe is most likely the first SSM platform designed, built and broadly used specifically for entrepreneurship and education research purposes.
 In early 2014 a research team at Chalmers University of Technology in Sweden founded a spin-out venture in order to hire programmers to build an SSM platform tailored for entrepreneurship research.
 The purpose of this platform was to empower an ongoing research program investigating if, how, when and why people develop their entrepreneurial competencies in a variety of different settings.
 This arguably 'paradigmatic' SSM case (cf. Flyvbjerg, 2006, p.232) then leads up to an attempt to answer the key question treated here: Can scientific social media platforms disrupt entrepreneurship research?

 The structure of the article is as follows.
 First a background is given on research methods in general, in entrepreneurship and around social media platforms.
 Then a detailed account of the case being used here for generalization follows.
-LoopMe is described through an overview, a brief history, three application areas, some key challenges, some future applications and some previously developed generalizations on what LoopMe is an example of.
+LoopMe is described through an overview, a brief history, three application areas, some key challenges, some future applications and a comparison with similar kinds of IT systems.
+An example is also given, showing in considerable detail how LoopMe can be used to conduct a longitudinal study on entrepreneurial behavior.
 This is followed by an attempt to generalize beyond the LoopMe case towards more general characteristics of research employing SSM platforms.
 Finally some key implications, limitations and conclusions are given.